Shell Cordovan. A classic and timeless menswear staple.

 Perhaps the best was saved for last?
 Viberg is often considered the “top of the mountain” for many heritage boot enthusiasts.
 This Canadian company has produced quality work boots since 1931.

-Who should buy Viberg Cordovan
+Who should buy Viberg shell cordovan boots

 - Those who want a boot that will outlive them.